Schools, early learning and children

 We will be sharing an update on reopening and transition arrangements with staff, parents and carers as soon as we have them.
 A key priority is to ensure the safety of our children, young people and staff.

-In the meantime, you can read more information of the First Minister’s plans for schools on the BBC website here.
+In the meantime, read more about the First Minister’s plans for schools on the BBC website.

 We'd like to thank our carers who are providing stable homes for children and young people (14 May)